Zarina2311/Eventonica/README.md

-# Eventonica
+# Event Recommender

-Eventonica is an event management web app.
+Event Recommender is an event management web app.
 It allows users create, save, and delete events.
 Users can also search for events by keywords.

 Written in ​React.js, Node.js, Express.js, and PostgreSQL​.